 This packed itinerary checks off China's top cultural and natural highlights.
 Visit Beijing to see the Forbidden City and hike along the Great Wall, then take the bullet train to Xi'an to see the Terracotta Warriors.
 Visit Guilin to see the world's tallest Buddha and enjoy Yangshuo's serene countryside.
 Tour Chengdu's panda research station before finishing your trip in metropolitan Shanghai.

-This packed itinerary checks of China's top cultural and natural highlights.
-Visit Beijing to see the Forbidden City, historical Tiananmen Square, and the nearby Great Wall of China.
-Take the bullet train to Xi'an to see the Qin Terracotta Warriors, then head to Guilin for nature and local culture.
-End your trip in the metropolitan Shanghai and explore its busy Nanjing Road and The Bund waterfront, as well as peaceful Yuyuan gardens and artsy Tianzifang neighborhood.
+This packed itinerary covers many of China's highlights, starting in Beijing with a tour of the Forbidden City, Tiananmen Square, and the Great Wall.
+Then take a bullet train to Xi'an to see the famous Terracotta Army before heading to Guilin for river excursions in a paradise setting.
+End your trip in metropolitan Shanghai and explore its Bund waterfront, peaceful Yu Garden, and bohemian Tianzifang neighborhood.

 Experience the ancient capitals of China, regarded as the cradles of Chinese civilization.
 You'll also explore the longest river in Asia on a luxurious river cruise which takes you to one of the world's largest dams.
 This tour is a great balance of history, breathtaking views, and insight into Chinese culture.